devfabiorm/authrn-with-hooks/README.md

 # authrn-with-hooks
-An aplication build in the Rocketseat's masterclass #12
+An application build in the Rocketseat's masterclass #12